MaximumEndurance/Ubuntu-Blog/README.md

 2. Be careful with the second window though.

 ![Image](https://github.com/MaximumEndurance/Ubuntu-Blog/blob/gh-pages/Screenshot%20from%202017-01-09%2001-04-34.png?raw=true)

-	You will have 2 options:
+You will have 2 options
 a) Choose to install alongside Windows Boot Manager
 b) Erase disk and install Ubuntu

 Choose a)
 Note: If you choose b) you will end up  format your hard disk and wipe out Windows.

 3. For choosing time instead of the default Kolkata, search for India time.
 India time is regularly matched the Internet time, so saves you the horrors of updating time again.